 No trip to Ontario in winter would be complete without a visit to the Rideau Canal Skateway in Ottawa.
 This UNESCO World Heritage Site becomes one of the largest ice rinks in the world as the whole thing freezes each winter allowing locals and tourists alike to skate for miles along the canal.
 This is an awesome way to see the city and watch the world carry on as normal while you are crazily skating on a frozen canal!

 Matthews Maple Syrup

-Frozen maple taffy is an incredible winter delicacy in Canada and Matthews Maple Syrup is one of the best places to enjoy this traditional treat.
-The sugar shack gives you the chance to learn about the maple production and see maple being thrown in the snow to create frozen taffy that we know and love!
-Spring then brings in a new year of sap tapping for new bottles of the golden nectar.
+Frozen maple taffy is an incredible winter delicacy in Canada, and Matthews Maple Syrup is one of the best places to enjoy this traditional treat.
+The sugar shack gives you a chance to learn about maple production and see maple being thrown in the snow to create frozen taffy that we know and love!
+Spring then brings in a new year of sap tapping for new bottles of golden nectar.

 City Sights in Ontario in Winter